serika-dev/Terms-Privacy/Guidelines.md

 ### **Prohibited Practices**

 1. **Representation of Real Individuals**
-   - The generation of images or content depicting real individuals, whether public figures (e.g., celebrities or influencers) or private citizens, is expressly prohibited unless explicit, documented consent has been obtained.
-The protection of privacy and individual rights is paramount in ensuring ethical AI use.
+   - The generation of images or content depicting real individuals is permitted **ONLY** if explicit, documented consent has been obtained from the individual.
+Fictional depictions of real people are also allowed.
+   - If you believe content has been uploaded without the necessary consent, please reach out to **legal@serika.dev**.
+   - The protection of privacy and individual rights remains paramount; non-consensual depictions will be removed.

-2. **Political Content Generation**
+2. **Political and Sensitive Content Generation**
-   - The creation of images or content featuring political figures, symbols, campaigns, or ideologically sensitive topics intended to provoke controversy, propagate misinformation, or serve propagandistic purposes is strictly forbidden.
+   - The creation of images or content featuring political figures (e.g., Trump), sensitive historical figures (e.g., Hitler), or ideologically sensitive topics is **allowed**, HOWEVER, such content **MUST be marked as NSFW**.
-   - Such restrictions are imperative to maintain platform neutrality and mitigate the potential misuse of AI tools in politically charged or divisive contexts.
+   - Failure to properly tag sensitive characters or content as NSFW will result in moderation action.
+   - While allowed, we encourage users to approach these topics with responsibility and awareness of their potential impact.

 3. **Content Related to Illicit Activities**
    - The generation or discussion of content linked to illegal substances, activities, or conspiratorial undertakings is categorically banned.
 This includes, but is not limited to: